 At Brooklyn Preschool of Science, we focus on a science-based preschool education that combines inquiry, exploration, and hands-on learning.
 Our programs are designed to prepare children for kindergarten and beyond, fostering curiosity and critical thinking.

 According to the National Institute for Early Education Research (NIEER), children attending high-quality preschool programs are more likely to succeed academically and socially in later years.
 This aligns with our mission to provide an enriching environment that supports early development in Brooklyn, NY.
+Families searching for quality preschool education Brooklyn can rely on our science-focused programs to nurture early learning.

 Preschool education refers to educational programs for children generally aged 3 to 5 years old, focusing on early learning goals such as language, literacy, numeracy, and social skills.
 It differs significantly from daycare, which primarily provides child supervision and care.